apache/ofbiz-tools/demo-backup/README.md

 and always since: it's OK.
 Nothing to do, it's automated. :)
 In case you get an issue, simply restart the VM and restart the demos.
 That happened once: https://issues.apache.org/jira/browse/INFRA-23637

-# Current restriction
-~~If you want to restart only a single instance you can respectively use trunk-manual-nicely.sh stable-manual-nicely.sh next-manual-nicely.sh~~
-This does not work.
-See why at https://issues.apache.org/jira/browse/OFBIZ-10287 So you need to use ./all-manual-nicely.sh from ofbizDemo From time to time (every months?) better to delete nohup.out.

-# Keep the VM clean
-From time to time (I'd say when it's hundreds of MB) we need to delete the nohup.out file.
-It's used when you manually start the demos and acts as an issues history.
-Then simply sign in as ofbizDemo user and delete the file.

-Also, it's OK for months but at some point I had to clean the Gradle cache.
-For now just verify with "df" command that we are not graping too much space, around 50% on /dev/xvda1 is OK